mammasmias/ARTn-Plugin/README.md

 - `neigen`: Value integer, by default is `1`.
 Number of steps made with eigenvector before perpendicular relax.

 - `nperp`: Value integer, by default is `3`.
 Maximum number of relaxation perpendicular to the move direction after an `init` or `eigen` push.

+- `lnperp_limitation`: Values `.true./.false.`, default is `.true.`.

+  this option allows to constrain the number of perpendicular relaxation during the convrgence to the saddle point, out of the basin.
+The limitation is incremental starting by 8, 12, 16, -1 (infinite).
+These values are stored in arrays `nperp_limitation(5)` where the first value is `nperp` in the basin.
+These list can be customizable in input giving the values of the array: `nperp_limitation = [...custom values]`

 - `lanc_mat_size`: Value integer, by default is `16`.
 Maximum number of Lanczos iterations